JosephEoff/josepheoff.github.io/_posts/2019-08-09-Simple-Signal-Generator.md

 The old D43 doesn't do precision.
 It's to look at stuff, and make some half way reliable estimates about what's going on.
 As the Germans say, it is a ["Schätzeisen."](https://www.reddit.com/r/German/comments/59jxv1/word_of_the_day_sch%C3%A4tzeisen/)  It isn't **wrong,** it just isn't exact.

-The uncalibrated clock in a Nano of questionable heritage is guaranteed to be more exact than the scope, and exact enough to judge the accuracy of measuements made through a webcam.
+The uncalibrated clock in a Nano of questionable heritage is guaranteed to be more exact than the scope, and exact enough to judge the accuracy of measurements made through a webcam.

 There are many tutorials on the web with examples for generating square waves, but many use the Arduino delay functions.
 I don't need extreme precision or extremely high frequencies, but the delay generated signals are too sloppy - even for my really laid back requirements.